LarsBV/kate_reload/README.md

 If you can't find kate includes in your distribution, you will also need git.

-Debian does not seem to have a package for them.
+Debian does not seem to have a package for the includes.

 Default Shortcuts